 Under the rules of the SEC, stockholders wishing to have a proposal included in the Company's proxy statement for the 2008 Annual Meeting of Stockholders must submit the proposal so that the corporate Secretary of the Company receives it no later than January 2, 2008.
 The SEC rules set forth standards as to what stockholder proposals are required to be included in a proxy statement.
 Under the Company's Amended and Restated Bylaws, certain procedures must be followed for a stockholder to nominate persons as directors or to introduce a proposal at an annual meeting.
-A stockholder wishing to make a nomination for election to the Board of Directors or to have a proposal presented at an annual meeting must submit written notice of such nomination or proposal so that the corporate Secretary of the Company receives it not less than that date which is 120 days prior to the one year anniversary of the date the Company's proxy statement was released to stockholders in connection with the preceding year's annual meeting; provided, however, that in the event that the Company did not hold an annual meeting the preceding year or if the date of the annual meeting is changed by more than 30 days from the date of the preceding year's annual meeting.
+A stockholder wishing to make a nomination for election to the Board of Directors or to have a proposal presented at an annual meeting must submit written notice of such nomination or proposal so that the corporate Secretary of the Company receives it not less than that date which is 120 days prior to the one year anniversary of the date the Company's proxy statement was released to stockholders in connection with the preceding year's annual meeting; provided, however, that in the event that the Company did not hold an annual meeting the preceding year or if the date of the annual meeting is changed by more than 30 days from the date of the preceding year's annual meeting, notice by the stockholder must be delivered within a reasonable time before the Company prints and mails its proxy materials in connection with the annual meeting.
 The Company's Amended and Restated Bylaws set forth certain informational requirements for stockholders' nominations of directors and proposals.